Magic Numbers: Hank Jones, Ron Carter, Tony Williams

 But it's nice The Great Jazz Trio gave collectivism a try, although the name lost integrity when Hank Jones went on to play with diverse all-stars under the same brand.
 All the later "Great" trios are good, but for me, the GJT will always be Hank Jones, Ron Carter, and Tony Williams.
-They share compositional duties, solo space, and all sound like leaders, just like any collective must.
+They share compositional duties and solo space.
+Most importantlys, they all sound like leaders, just like any collective must.

 The basic idea is fabulous: take one of the premier bass and drum teams of the ’60s, a team that has never recorded with just piano before, and add them to an eager elder who can get his hooks into any style and approach.